 Method 1: Use an online IP address checker

 This is by far the quickest and easiest way to see your current IP address.
 It works for any connected device.
-Although you can simply Google “What is my IP address?” and get an answer, we recommend using a dedicated service like whatismyip.com.
+Although you can Google “What is my IP address?” and get an answer, we recommend using a dedicated service like whatismyip.com.
 This is because, in addition to showing your public IP address, these sites also show geo-location data attached to your IP address.
-In other words, they let you know just how much information you’re revealing as you browse the internet.
+In other words, they let you know how much information you reveal as you browse the internet.

-To be fair, geo-location data isn’t 100% accurate, and different services will often return slightly different results.
-However, generally, anyone with your IP address can find out which country you’re in (and perhaps even which city), who your Internet Service Provider is, and possibly even your postal code.
+Geo-location data isn’t 100% accurate, and different services will often return slightly different results.
+However, generally, anyone with your IP address can find out which country you’re in (and perhaps even which city), your Internet Service Provider, and possibly even your postal code.

 Method 2: Check your IP address with the command line